duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_js_api.md

 ## isNumber(value)

-Determines if a input is a Number
+Determines if an input is a Number

 **Parameters**